thumbmarkjs/thumbmarkjs/README.md

 ThumbMarkJS is a simple JavaScript library that creates a fingerprint hash of the browser.
 It is easy to use and easily extendable.
 While not (yet) as good, it's a free open source alternative to the market leading [FingerprintJS](https://github.com/fingerprintjs/fingerprintjs).

 This library is not very robust against trickery such as plugins that deliberately are used to trick you.
+The library is still under development.

 ThumbMarkJS is open source (GPL-3.0).